-Utthita Trikonasana (Extended Triangle) tones and strengthens the muscles in the legs and removes stiffness in the legs and the hips.
+Utthita Trikonasana (Extended Triangle) is a powerful pose.
+It requires a strong, wide stance and bringing the legs, pelvis, and shoulders into a balanced alignment.
+Triangle tones and strengthens the muscles in the legs while removing stiffness in the legs and the hips.
 It relieves backaches, tightness in the neck and the groin, and strengthens the ankles, the shoulders, and the chest.

-It stimulates the abdominal organs which improves one’s digestion and helps to relieve symptoms of endometriosis, menopause, and chronic back pain.
+The posture is stimulating for the abdominal organs which improve digestion and may help to relieve symptoms of endometriosis, menopause, and chronic back pain.

 Preparatory Pose: Tādāsana (Mountain Pose)

 Drishti (Gaze): While performing this pose, concentrate your gaze upwards towards the sky

 Variations: Use a block underneath the bottom hand or practice near the wall and rest the back foot against the wall as a support